awsdocs/aws-kms-developer-guide/doc_source/services-secrets-manager.md

 Each secret is associated with an AWS managed or customer managed [customer master key](concepts.md#master_keys) \(CMK\)\.
 Customer managed CMKs allow authorized users to [control access](control-access.md) to the CMK through policies and grants, manage [automatic rotation](rotate-keys.md), and use [imported key material](importing-keys.md)\.

+**Important**
+Secrets Manager supports only [symmetric CMKs](symm-asymm-concepts.md#symmetric-cmks)\.
+You cannot use an [asymmetric CMK](symm-asymm-concepts.md#asymmetric-cmks) to encrypt your secrets\.
+To determine whether a CMK is symmetric or asymmetric, see [Identifying Symmetric and Asymmetric CMKs](find-symm-asymm.md)\.

-When you create a new secret, you can specify any customer managed CMK in the account and region, or the AWS managed CMK for Secrets Manager, `aws/secretsmanager`\.
+When you create a new secret, you can specify any symmetric customer managed CMK in the account and region, or the AWS managed CMK for Secrets Manager, `aws/secretsmanager`\.
 If you do not specify a CMK, or you select the console default value, **DefaultEncryptionKey**, Secrets Manager creates the `aws/secretsmanager` CMK, if it does not exist, and associates it with the secret\.
 You can use the same CMK or different CMKs for each secret in your account\.

 You can change the CMK for a secret at any time, either in the Secrets Manager console, or by using the [UpdateSecret](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_UpdateSecret.html) operation\.
 When you change the CMK, Secrets Manager does not re\-encrypt the existing secret value under the new CMK\.
 However, the next time that the secret value changes, Secrets Manager encrypts it under the new CMK\.